TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 ssh auve@saga.sigma2.no
 ```
 > [!Important]
-> Rember to change your user name
+> Remember to change your user name

 This will ask for your password, the one you got from Sigma2 by text.
 Type it.
 *Even you don't see anything the password is typed.*